major1201/virtparade/README.md

 ## Contributing

-Just fork the repositry and open a pull request with your changes.
+Just fork the repository and open a pull request with your changes.

 ## License